serpro69/nvim-config/README.md

 ### CREDITS

-This Neovim configuration is built upon the foundation of NvChad.
+This Neovim configuration my customized fork of [Alexis12119/nvim-config](https://github.com/Alexis12119/nvim-config), which in turn is built upon the foundation of NvChad.
 Special thanks to the NvChad community and developers for their fantastic work.

 - [NvChad](https://github.com/NvChad/NvChad)